Alert serves as a Canadian military and scientific base in the Nunavut region, with approximately 55 personnel on a rotational basis.

 Báo Khoa học và Đời sống•10/10/2025

 Sunset in Alert, Canada.
 Photo: Flickr.
 A group camping near Alert, Canada.
 Photo: Wikimedia Commons.
 The National Oceanic and Atmospheric Administration (NOAA) observatory in Alert.
 Photo: NOAA.
-Snow covers the town of Alert.
+Snow blankets the town of Alert.
 Photo: Flickr.

->>> Readers are invited to watch more videos: Revealing the mysterious city 2,000 years old that humanity has never known
+>>> Readers are invited to watch the video: A mysterious city unknown to humankind for 2,000 years has been revealed:

 Comment (0)